sdmx-twg/semver/Artefact Specific Recommendations/Artefacts with Fixed Versions/Categorisation.md

 # Categorisation

-Categorisations work closely with [CategorySchemes](./CategoryScheme.md).
+Categorisations work closely with [CategorySchemes](../ConceptScheme.md).
 In a categorisation the source is the artifact which is being categorised and the target is the CategoryScheme this categorisation is related to.

 ## Actions

-In SDMX 3.1 a Categorization’s version is fixed to 1.0, so any action taken does not impact version number.
+In SDMX 3.1 a Categorisation’s version is fixed to 1.0, so any action taken does not impact version number.

 ## Wildcarding Considerations